 If the person you want to swap with is not an L&Q tenant, we'll write to their landlord to request a reference.
 We'll also forward them a reference for you.

-A decision will be made within 42 days of receiving your completed request form and you'll recieve a letter either granting or refusing permission.
+A decision will be made within 42 days of receiving your completed request form and you'll receive a letter either granting or refusing permission.

 Please note that if you swap homes without permission or after permission has been refused, you'll be expected to move back into your original home.